YeJiu97/master-of-data-science-unisa/02-PredictiveAnalytics/04-Practicals_Notes/Prac#06/Practical_Answers.md

 # Week 7: Rule-based Classifier

+**Task 1**

+**Apply the RIPPER algorithm to find a set of all the classification rules for the dataset provided above.
+Please note that RIPPER algorithm learns rules starting from the minority class.
+In the practical folder (learnonline), you will find a RIPPER example on a different dataset (p7-ripper-sample.xlsx).**

 In this Practical we will learn how to produce a set of classification rules using the <font color="red">***\*RIPPER\****</font> algorithm.

 1. Understand the principles of the ***RIPPER*** algorithm.